How to use I2C in Arduino: Communication between two Arduino Boards

 Arduino I2C Tutorial: Communication between two Arduino Boards

 In our previous tutorial learned about SPI communication in Arduino.
 Today we will learn about another Serial Communication Protocol: I2C (Inter Integrated Circuits).
-Comparing I2C with SPI, I2C has only two wires while SPI uses four and I2C can have Multiple Master and Slave, while SPI can have only one master and multiple slaves.
-So there are more than one microcontroller in a project that need to be masters then I2C is used.
-I2C communication is generally used to communicate with Gyroscope, accelerometer, barometric pressure sensors, LED displays etc.
+Comparing I2C with SPI, I2C has only two wires while SPI uses four, and I2C can have Multiple masters and slaves, while SPI can have only one master and multiple slaves.
+So there are more than one microcontrollers in a project that need to be masters, then I2C is used.
+I2C communication is generally used to communicate with Gyroscope, accelerometer, barometric pressure sensors, LED displays, etc.

-In this Arduino I2C tutorial we will use I2C communication between two arduino boards and send (0 to 127) values to each other by using potentiometer.
-Values will be displayed on the 16x2 LCD connected to each of the Arduino.
-Here one Arduino will act as Master and another one will act as Slave.
-So let’s start with the introduction about I2C communication.
+In this Arduino I2C tutorial, we will use I2C communication between two Arduino boards and send (0 to 127) values to each other by using a potentiometer.
+Values will be displayed on the 16x2 LCD connected to each of the Arduinos.
+Here, one Arduino will act as the Master and another one will act as the Slave.
+So let’s start with the introduction of communication between two Arduino using I2C.

 The term IIC stands for “Inter Integrated Circuits”.
-It is normally denoted as I2C or I squared C or even as 2-wire interface protocol (TWI) at some places but it all means the same.
-I2C is a synchronous communication protocol meaning, both the devices that are sharing the information must share a common clock signal.
+It is normally denoted as I2C or I squared C or even as 2-wire interface protocol (TWI) at some places, but it all means the same.
+I2C is a synchronous communication protocol, meaning, both the devices that share the information must share a common clock signal.
 It has only two wires to share information out of which one is used for the cock signal and the other is used for sending and receiving data.

-I2C communication was first introduced by Phillips.
-As said earlier it has two wires, these two wires will be connected across two devices.
-Here one device is called a master and the other device is called as slave.
+I2C communication was first introduced by Philips.
+As said earlier, it has two wires, these two wires will be connected across two devices.
+Here, one device is called a master, and the other device is called a slave.
 Communication should and will always occur between two a Master and a Slave.
 The advantage of I2C communication is that more than one slave can be connected to a Master.

 I2C Communication Working